Act II: The Father of Death: Background

-Plot summary
+Plot

-Doctor Thomas Light partners with Doctor Albert Wily to create an army of labor robots to perform dangerous work for humans.
-However, on the day that the first of the machines are to be activated, Light begins to have second thoughts, concerned with the number of workers who will be displaced by his and Wily's creations ("The Good Doctor").
-Wily convinces Light that they have come too far to back out now, and Light hesitantly flips the switch to activate the machines.
-As the machines come to life, Light leaves his and Wily's workshop, plagued by his doubts towards both the future of the city and his partner's intentions, and heads to his home to meet with his lover, Emily Stanton; however, Wily arrives there first, along with one of the robots.
-After Emily refuses Wily's offer to come away with him, Wily orders the robot to kill her ("Father of Death").
+Doctor Thomas Light partners with Doctor Albert Wily to create labor robots to perform dangerous work.
+However, on the day the machines are to be activated, Light begins to have second thoughts, concerned with the number of workers who will be displaced.
+Wily convinces Light that they have come too far to back out now and Light hesitantly flips the switch to activate the machines.
+As the machines come to life, Light leaves the workshop, plagued by doubts towards both the future of the city and Wily's intentions.
+He heads to his home to meet with his lover, Emily Stanton; however, Wily also leaves to ransack the place for some crucial element of his plan ("The Good Doctor").

-Light arrives at the scene just in time to see the robot slip out the window, leaving behind the knife it used to murder Light's beloved.
-At that moment, the police arrive, and they open fire on Light as he escapes out the window, assuming him to have murdered the girl.
-Meanwhile, Wily holds a press conference, implicating his former partner in Emily's murder and riling up the citizens of the city, assuring them that the "dangerous murderer" will not go unpunished ("The Hounds").
-Light is eventually apprehended several days later at the scene of Emily's funeral and is put on trial ("The State Vs. Thomas Light").
-He is exiled from the city and forced to leave by train in the face of the bloodthirsty crowd of citizens who believe Wily's lies ("Give Us the Rope").
+Wily arrives to Light's apartment first and Emily catches him trespassing.
+Emily rebukes Wily and he orders his modified sniper robot to kill her, leaving the scene.
+Light finds the sniper robot on the fire escape holding a bloody knife, which it tosses towards Emily's body before escaping.
+At that moment, the police arrive.
+Light's claims of a robot killer are dismissed, and he flees ("Father of Death").
+Meanwhile, Wily addresses the city in a press conference broadcast through a giant telescreen.
+He implicates Light in Emily's murder, riling up the citizens and assuring them that he will not go unpunished ("The Hounds").

+Light is eventually apprehended several days later at Emily's otherwise unattended funeral and is put on trial.
+He is found not guilty, but sees himself as guilty for enabling Wily to gain power ("The State Vs. Thomas Light").
+A mob forms outside of the courthouse, enraged at what they perceive as a failure of the court system after Light is found not guilty.
+To prevent the mob from lynching Light, the police take him to the train station, where he leaves for the outskirts of the city ("Give Us the Rope").
 With his former partner now ostracized, Wily is free to enact his plans without resistance.
-As the years pass, the citizens of the city slowly begin to depend more and more on the robots who have become a part of their everyday life, turning the city into a technological marvel.
-A new generation comes, one that grows up under Wily's command and not knowing life from before him ("How the World Fell Under Darkness").
+As the years pass, the citizens slowly grow dependent on the robots integrated into daily life, turning the city into a technological marvel.
+A new generation grows up under Wily's regime, knowing no life before him.
+However, the citizens of the city now live in fear of Wily's robot army ("How the World Fell Under Darkness").